guidoferreyra/TypeLab-2020-demo-notes/README.md

 ``` sh
 virtualenv -p python3 myToolsEnv
 ```
+If you dont have Python 3 installed you can install via homebrew.

 `myToolsEnv` will be the name for the virtual environment and the directory that will contain all the dependencies.
 (You can use whatever name you want).